nachomonkey/Interplanetary-Invaders/README.md

 # Interplanetary Invaders

 Shoot off into the solar system after space invaders attack Earth!
 But beware, each planet is riddled with new tricks and threats...
 Earn new vehicles like NASA's Curiosity rover, conquer intimidating bosses, and shoot many, many lasers.
-Realistic physics, diverse power-ups, vivid explosions, and sciency vibes separate this game from your typical space-invaders clone.
+Realistic physics, diverse power-ups, vivid explosions, and sciencey vibes separate this game from your typical space-invaders clone.

 ## Installation

-Requires python 3.7 or greater.
+First make sure you have Python installed and set up (python 3.7 or greater), and then run this from the command prompt:

 ```bash
 python -m pip install interplanetary-invaders --user